 Shopping at King’s Cross

-Tom Dixon – The Coal Office at Bagley Walk Arches is a live Tom Dixon studio combining shop, workshop and office all under one roof, with a brand-new restaurant and roof terrace.
+Tom Dixon – The Coal Office at Bagley Walk Arches is a live Tom Dixon studio combining shop, ‘factory’ and HQ all under one roof, with a brand-new restaurant and roof terrace.

 & Other Stories – a one-stop styling destination with collections from design ateliers in Paris, Stockholm and LA.
-Now open on King’s Boulvard
+King’s Boulevard

 Carhartt WIP – The ‘urban baby brother’ to the iconic US clothing and accessories.
 Designed by Faye Toogood, the store is on King’s Boulevard

-Jigsaw beautiful, timeless clothes and accessories are now available at Three Pancras Square on King’s Boulevard.
-The British fashion brand is known for designer quality and detailing at high street prices.
+Jigsaw – Beautiful, timeless clothes and accessories at Three Pancras Square on King’s Boulevard.

 18montrose’s London store was conceived to explore and challenge the conventions of the familiar shopping space, as an ever-evolving physical and online retail project.
 Product for men and women from leading global brands including Alexander Wang, Rick Owens, Maison Margiela and Stone Island.

-Nike Central King’s Cross Two floors of the very best Nike products, expert advice and digitally-enabled services.
+Nike Central King’s Cross Two floors of the very best Nike products and expert advice.
 Find the store on King’s Boulevard at Two Pancras Square, just moments from the station entrance.

-Waitrose has opened one of it’s largest London Branches at King’s Cross.
-The new store is just off Granary Square in a beautifully restored historic train shed.
+Waitrose – just off Granary Square in a beautifully restored historic train shed.
 The store features a wine bar, cafe, juice bar, bakery and cookery school.

-Spiritland – the place for music lovers opens its first dedicated venue at King’s Cross, selling music on CD and vinyl, audio equipment, accessories and more.
+Spiritland – a mecca for music lovers – music on CD and vinyl, audio equipment, accessories and more.